 Another website, Herb.co, seems to agree with this viewpoint.
 It acknowledges that common shortcuts are taken to pass a urine test, such as synthetic urine, detox drinks, and detox pills.
 But it also writes, “Unfortunately, there is no surefire way to detox cannabis from your system in a hurry.
 The best way to get THC, the primary psychoactive in cannabis, out of your system is to simply abstain and wait.”

-With that said, there will be people who want to speed up the detox period, so they seek other options, including THC detox kits.
+With that said, there will be people who want to speed up the detox period, so they seek other options, including THC detox kits and drinks.

 There are customized detox products on the market that promise to clear the body of all traces of marijuana so the user can pass a drug test with ease.
 Some users will take powders or a certain number of herbal extracts and supplements at certain times of day as part of a THC detox.
 Some popular herbs used include dandelion root, rhubarb root, burdock root, and goldenseal root, which some say can be a dead giveaway that drug use is being masked if it turns up in a drug screen.

 Another option is THC detox drinks.THC detox drinks promise to rapidly flush out the traces of marijuana in one’s system in a short time.
 It could be a week’s time, a period of 48 hours, or a 24-hour timeline.
 It depends on the product.
 These drinks also aim to clear the blood and urine of evidence of the drug.
 Some of these cleansing drinks come in the form of a tea.
 There are also products on the market that claim they can help people who have only 24 hours before they have to take a urine drug test.
 These drinks reportedly flush the body of toxins and cannabis metabolites temporarily.